MaartenAfschrift/TrackingWalkingDynamics/README.md

 # Tracking simulation

+Note: I'm currently cleaning-up the code, and evaluating if all the steps (e.g. the OpenMPI,...) are really needed.

 Tracking simulation software used in publication:

 Afschrift et al.; Modulation of gluteus medius activity reflects the potential of the muscle to meet the mechanical demands during perturbed walking, Scientific Reports 2018